SHOTGUN FINDER

 Quality of Build

-• Overall phenomenal - not much else to say here!
+• Overall, it was phenomenal - not much else to say here!

 Ease of Breakdown

-• I found that there is no real need to fully detach the trigger group - all of its components are exposed by the removal of the top of the receiver - efficient design!
+• I found that there is no real need to fully detach the trigger group - all of its components are exposed by removing the top of the receiver - efficient design!

 Recoil